thomblweed/weather-alerts/README.md

 - Filters state should be lifted to the search params in the url
 - Actions column should be pinned
 - Reset all filters button
-- Mobile view updates as not currently not supported
+- Mobile view updates as not currently supported